openscd/oscd-api/docs/plugin-api.md

 }
 ```

+### `editor`

+`editor` provides a reference to the central editor class used for modifying SCL documents.
+For
+more details on the Transactor<EditV2> (Defaults to XMLEditor).
+For more on the XMLEditor checkout the [documentation](https://github.com/OMICRONEnergyOSS/oscd-editor)

 ### `docs`

 `docs` is set to an object mapping `string` keys (document names) to `XMLDocument` values.

 ### `docName`

 The name of the `XMLDocument` currently being edited.

 ### `doc`

 The `XMLDocument` currently being edited.

 ### `docVersion`
 A change in this property's value indicates a change to the `doc`.

 ### `locale`

 Selected language (IETF language tag).

 ## Communicating user intent to OpenSCD core